georgesocol/ProgrammingLearningJournal/Mouse Movement Script Tutorial.md

 If the variable has a value, then the object will be moved following the position the mouse has on the screen.
 We also add the `offset` variable to the `mousePosition` to let the script know that we can drag the object from any point on the surface of the object.

+## 6. Test

+Now you can test if the script works by playing the scene and dragging the object around by clicking on it.